jamesray1/trinkler.software/_posts/2018-05-07-introduction.md

 4. DIY-Blockchain part 4: Canonicality
 5. Rise of the domainchains
 6. The importance of usability
-7. A history of Keynesian economics (The corruption of the Regulator)
+7. A history of Keynesian economics
-8. A history of Austrian economics (The disastrous implications of having no Regulator)
+8. A history of Austrian economics
-9. A new law is emerging (Autonomous Applications)
+9. A new law is emerging
 10. _Tools for a catallactic Society_

 ## Acknowledgment